adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 12/1/21

+* I went through [this](https://www.shreya-shankar.com/8d5c6ec070babe7c23d3d5b68384a8bd/retrospective.pdf) brilliant article by Shreya Shankar on her experiences with predictive modelling.

+* I came across [this](https://community.fico.com/s/explainable-machine-learning-challenge?tabset-3158a=2) challenge and dataset on explainability by FICO to run some of my tests on.

 ## 11/1/21

 * NA